fernandoescolar/Xunit.Assume/README.md

 }
 ```

 ### Context value

-In this utopian test case we can find an artifact we want to test called `Target`.
+In this example, we have an artifact we want to test called `Target`.
 This artifact has two methods: `CanExecute` and `Execute`.
-In our imaginary system, when you are going to use `Target` you will call `CanExecute` always before.
-And if the return value is `true` then you will call `Execute`:
+In our imaginary system, when you use `Target`, you always call `CanExecute` first.
+If the return value is `true`, then you call `Execute`:

 ```csharp
 interface IContext